Affiliate links on Android Authority may earn us a commission. Learn more.

-A few years ago, AT&T took some major steps to convince its customers that it is leading the 5G speed charge.
-In December 2018, it launched the first 5G wireless hotspot device in 12 cities, or rather in the “parts” of those markets where 5G is available.
+A few years ago, AT&T took some major steps to convince its customers that it was leading the 5G charge.
+In December 2018, it launched the first 5G wireless hotspot device in 12 cities, or at least in the parts of those markets where 5G is available.

 In fact, AT&T ran TV commercials, with the tag line “Now with 5G E”.
 However, what does the AT&T 5G E icon really mean?
 And, if you see it on your phone, does it mean you are connected to a 5G network?
 The simple one-word answer to this last question is “No.”

 What does the 5G E icon in your status bar mean?

-It’s the “E” part that’s the clue that something is fishy on AT&T’s end.
+The letter “E” served as the first clue that something was fishy on AT&T’s end.
 The label was created to show that those phones are connecting to what AT&T calls “5G Evolution” technologies.
 This means those phones will be connected to towers that have features like three-way carrier aggregation, 4 x 4 MIMO antenna setups, and 256-QAM modulation.
 While they offer faster download data speeds than standard LTE hardware, the top theoretical speeds only go up to 400Mbps, well below the actual 5G hardware speeds.

 AT&T launched its “5G Evolution” offer in 2017, and the carrier said it would be available in over 400 markets by the end of 2018.
 The carrier told Fierce Wireless that a handful of Android phones would see the new “5G E” indicator at first, but more would display it in 2019.

 Don’t be fooled

 This move by AT&T to shoehorn a “5G E” indicator on phones undoubtedly caused confusion among some of the carrier’s customers, who might think their phone has magically been upgraded to true 5G speeds.
 The first smartphones with real 5G hardware didn’t actually launch until later in 2019.